How to grow cow parsley

 Where to plant cow parsley

-Anthriscus sylvestris thrives in fertile, moist, but free-draining soil and will colonise areas that are in full sun or dappled shade.
-Grow Anthriscus sylvestris in an informal border, cottage or wildlife garden, or as part of a meadow.
+Cow parsley thrives in fertile, moist but free-draining soil, and will colonise areas in full sun to partial shade.
+Grow cow parsley in an informal border, woodland border, cottage or wildlife garden, or as part of a meadow.

-Sow Anthriscus sylvestris from seed in early spring.
+Sow cow parsley seed in early spring.
 Sow outdoors directly into warm, prepared soil where plants are to grow.
-Soil needs to be weed-free, and lightly raked, to allow seedlings to establish.
+Soil needs to be weed-free and lightly raked, to allow seedlings to establish.

 Otherwise, leave flowerheads on the plant as long as possible and cut back at the end of the summer.

-An annual plant, Anthriscus sylvestris will self-seed readily.
-If you want to ensure continuity, make sure you save some seed.
-When the flowerheads have gone over, select a few plants to collect seeds from.
-Place a paper bag over the flowerhead, tying it closed with twine Then cut back the plant and hang it upside down in a shed to dry.
-Then you can shake the tiny seeds into the bag, ready to store for sowing next spring.
+Cow parsley self-seeds readily, but if you want to have control over where it grows, you can save seed to sow in spring.
+Simply wait for the flowers to go over, and then select a few plants to collect seeds from.
+Place a paper bag over the flowerhead, tying it closed with twine.
+Then cut back the plant and hang it upside down in a shed to dry.
+Then you can shake the tiny seeds into the bag, ready to store for sowing the following spring.

-Anthriscus sylvestris 'Ravenswing' - a pretty form of common cow parsley, with dark purple stems and lacy foliage contrasting with the white flowerheads.
-It can also be used in cut flower arrangements.
-‘Ravenswing’ does not come true from seed, so always buy fresh seeds.
+Anthriscus sylvestris 'Ravenswing' – this pretty form of common cow parsley has dark purple stems and lacy foliage, which contrast with white flowerheads.
+Bear in mind that ‘Ravenswing’ does not come true from seed, so always buy fresh seeds.